tristiisch/webserver/README.md

 This straightforward approach effectively distributes the workload across multiple instances in any Docker environment.
 NginX handles load balancing; the load balancing feature of NginX is not utilized here.

 ## NginX
-NginX is configured for both HTTP and HTTPS with a self-signed certificate.
-Running `make update-certificate` recreates and updates this certificate in real-time.
+NginX is configured for HTTP.
 Popular error pages have been customized.
-A health check, utilized by Docker, is set to the URL `/status_nginx`.
-HTTP requests are temporarily redirected to HTTPS, ensuring no automatic redirection cache is deposited on the client's browser.
+A health check, utilized by Docker, is set to the URL /status_nginx.
+HTTP requests are temporarily redirected, preventing automatic redirection caching on the client's browser.

 ## PHP
 Based on PHP 8, the `PHP_MAJOR` argument allows choosing between versions 5, 7, and 8.
 In development mode, the image includes the XDebug tool (https://xdebug.org/).
 In production mode, the image utilizes recommended production parameters by PHP.